abmckeon/project1.github.io/README.md

 One may logically expect that a recipe that is high in fat will also be high in calories.
 Let’s now explore if a relationship exists between these two variables in our data frame.
+Again, we can use a scatterplot to visually evaluate this relationship.

 ``` r
 correlationTwo <- cor(recipes_df$fat, recipes_df$calories, method= "spearman")